Grumpyface Studios: Steven Universe: Unleash the Light

 Unleash the Light is the third game in the Steven Universe "Light Series", directly following Save the Light, released on November 27, 2019, for Apple Arcade.
-The game was updated to version 1.1.0 on May 8, 2020, and to version 2.0 on August 20, 2020.
-The game was then released on Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4, and PC through Steam on February 19, 2021.
+The game was later released on Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4, and PC through Steam on February 19, 2021.

 Teeny Titans

-Released on the 22nd of June, 2016 (June 22, 2016).
-Last updated on the 25th of March, 2020 (March 25, 2020).
+Released on 22 June 2016 (June 22, 2016).
+Last updated on 25 March 2020 (March 25, 2020).

-A game based on the "Teen Titans Go!" animated series.
-It follows main character, Robin, as he seeks to be the best figure fighter in Jump City(a fictional city in the DC universe[DCU]).
-A new craze has swept through Jump City, home to some DC universes most noteworthy heroes(including the Justice League and the titular Teen Titans).
+A game based on the Teen Titans Go! animated series.
+It follows the main character, Robin, as he seeks to be the best figure fighter in Jump City (a fictional city in the DC universe [DCU]).
+A new craze has swept through Jump City, home to some DC universe's most noteworthy heroes (including the Justice League and the titular Teen Titans).
 A new toyline of action figures that can "come to life" on a computer screen, much like the real world "Toys to Life" video game trend.
-Also a follow-up sequel in 2019 released to tie in with the "Teen Titans Go!
-To the Movies" animated movie.
+Also, a follow-up sequel was released in 2018 to tie in with the Teen Titans Go!
+To the Movies animated movie.